-Childhood Constipation & Cow’s Milk
+Childhood Constipation and Cow’s Milk

 The elimination of all dairy products was found to cure constipation in up to 100% of kids tested, leading to a resolution of rectal inflammation and complications such as anal fissures.

-Treating Asthma & Eczema with Plant-Based Diets
+Treating Asthma and Eczema with Plant-Based Diets

 Pilot studies on treating allergic eczema and severe asthma with dietary interventions have shown remarkable results.

-Treating Asthma with Fruits & Vegetables
+Treating Asthma with Fruits and Vegetables

 Increasing fruit and vegetable consumption to seven servings a day appears to cut asthma exacerbation rates in half, whereas restricting consumption to Standard American Diet levels leads to a significant worsening of lung function and asthma control.

-Preventing Asthma with Fruits & Vegetables
+Preventing Asthma with Fruits and Vegetables

 A study involving more than a million kids suggests the striking worldwide variation in childhood rates of allergies, asthma, and eczema is related to diet.